 York University Student Organization Recognition Guidelines

-5. All clubs and organizations seeking recognition must:
+6) All student organizations seeking recognition must:

-I. Successfully submit a completed Club Application which includes the following components:
+a) Successfully submit a completed Club Application which includes the following components:

 iii.
 The organization’s contact information.

 iv.
 The personal contact information for both signing officers.
 Signing officers must be currently registered York University students.